 In recent years, few concepts have captured conflict and development specialists' imagination as profoundly as the idea of a 'political settlement'.
-Defined as "an ongoing agreement (or acquiescence) among a society's most powerful groups to a set of political and economic institutions expected to generate for them a minimally acceptable level of benefits, and which thereby ends or prevents generalised civil war and/or political and economic disorder", the concept most closely resembles that of political orders in political science (Kelsall et al. forthcoming).
+Defined as the concept most closely resembles that of political orders in political science (Kelsall et al. forthcoming).
 An increasing number of academics and development practitioners are beginning to view political settlements as crucial to political stability and important for future development trajectories (see also Routley 2012): political settlements analysis has been integrated into the diagnostic frameworks of several aid agencies and is being used to shape country development strategies.